 Christine is working on the duty roster when Spock comes in, a Vulcan woman in a Starfleet uniform in his wake.
 A beautiful, young Vulcan woman.

 Christine schools her face into impassivity.
-In her way, she has become Vulcan.
+In her way, she's become Vulcan.
 Not that Spock would appreciate that.
 "Captain Spock."

 "Commander Chapel."
-His look is not warm, but it is much less uncomfortable between them than it was after their meeting in the tribunal, when Kirk came back with the whales months ago.
+His look isn't warm, but it's much less uncomfortable between them than it was after their meeting in the tribunal, when Kirk came back with the whales months ago.
 "This is Ensign Valeris.
 My protege."

 Christine expects something other than what she gets.
-Valeris does not smile, but there is a brightness in her eyes, a slight twitch of the lips that almost mimics a smile.
+Valeris doesn't smile, but there's a brightness in her eyes, a slight twitch of the lips that almost mimics a smile.